Take the Breathing Questionnaire if you have't already done so

 The Nijmegen Questionnaire

 In use since the 1980s as a screening tool to detect patients with hyperventilation complaints.
+It also provides insight into possible causes.

 - A score greater than 19 is considered poor, and an indication of dysfunctional breathing.